Thrifty ways to save on a student budget

-Being a student doesn’t have to be the stereotypical ‘eating 2-minute noodles on a milk crate’ experience it’s portrayed as.
-By being a bit clever and thrifty, you can still have room in your budget for taking proper care of yourself… and maybe even the odd night out with friends.
+Being a student doesn’t have to be the stereotypical ‘eating 2-minute noodles on a milk crate’ experience.
+By being a bit clever, you can still afford to take proper care of yourself…and enjoy the odd night out with friends.

 Renting, particularly in Australia’s capital cities, can be expensive.
 Depending on your situation, you might be able to live on campus, in a homestay or in a private rental.
 It’s usually a lot cheaper to rent with others than by yourself, so see if you can get some friends to rent with you.

 One of the best perks of being a student is that your education provider will usually issue you with a student card.
 This often entitles you to special student deals and offers.
 Think cheaper movie tickets, meals and healthcare.
 Make the most of student discounts while you can!

 Getting to and from your place of study can be quite costly.
 Petrol, parking, toll roads… it all adds up.
 Instead of driving, think about how else you could get there.
 Perhaps you can look at public transport options, or ride your bike.

 Before buying a brand new jacket for winter, consider if you’ve got something in your wardrobe that will suffice for now.
 And then, if you’re still itching to spend some money, use the opportunity to buy off-season and get a head start on your summer clothes.
 If you desperately need some clothing for now, see what you can find at your local op shop – it’s amazing what great stuff people give away!